Ecosystem Targets and Supporting Indicators

 Water clarity can be decreased by high phytoplankton abundance, sediment, or any other types of suspended particles in the water.

-This figure shows the 2012 distribution of eelgrass in eastern Long Island Sound in 2012, as determined by aerial surveys conducted by the US Fish and Wildlife Service (in red).
-Additional undetermined submerged aquatic vegetation (SAV) is shown in green.
-In this area of eastern Long Island Sound eelgrass covers about 2,000 acres of the seabed along the Connecticut coast; Fishers Island, New York; and very limited parts of the shoreline of the North Fork of Long Island.
-These 2,000 acres represents almost all the known eelgrass in Long Island Sound.
-Maximum Eelgrass.
+This figure (Source: Bradley and Paton, 2018) shows the 2017 distribution of eelgrass in eastern Long Island Sound in 2017, as determined by aerial surveys conducted by the US Fish and Wildlife Service (in green).
+In this area of eastern Long Island Sound eelgrass covers about 1,465 acres of the seabed along the Connecticut coast; Fishers Island, New York; and very limited parts of the shoreline of the North Fork of Long Island.
+These 1,465 acres represents almost all the known eelgrass in Long Island Sound.

 2. Potential with Adequate Water Clarity